bepaald/signalbackup-tools/README.md

 ##### Export to HTML

 _NOTE: Note that while the the generated HTML is heavily inspired by Signal's look it does not aim to be a perfect reproduction of it.
 The generated HTML and CSS are only tested on Firefox (but both pass W3C validation).
-It is possible that some (very) old backups are not supported.
-If there is demand, support for older databases may be added in the future._

 To export your messages to HTML, use `--exporthtml [DIRECTORY]`.
 To limit the output to certain threads the option `--limittothreads [LIST_OF_THREADS]` can be added.
 The list of threads can contain both ranges and comma separated values, e.g. `--limittothreads 1,2,3,8-16,20`.
 The thread numbers can be obtained from `--listthreads`.
 Additionally, threads can be identified by a string representing the display name, phone number or username of the recipient: `--limittothreadsbyname "Alice","Family Group","+14255550123"`.
 Similarly, the option `--limittodates [LIST_OF_DATES]` will limit the output to messages within the time periods listed.
 For the format of the date list, see the [crop to dates](#crop) option.
 Because writing out all media files can be a long process, the option `--append` can be added to reuse any existing media files, only new media and the HTML-files will be rewritten.
 Example: